-Content marketing and planning have become so much easier for the team - instead of publishing the whole site at once, they can make incremental and time-sensitive changes, such as event-based data or opening times of the MVG museum.
+Content marketing and planning have become so much easier for the team.
+Instead of publishing the whole site at once, they can make incremental and time-sensitive changes, such as event-based data or opening times of the MVG museum.

-There are two main editors that work on the site.
+There are two main editors who work on the site.
 Additionally, there’s a press team that can only edit the press section, two editors for changed traffic times, as well as an editor to take care of the points of sales.
 The press team are especially happy with their new-found independence - they can now publish their news whenever and wherever they want.